Adrianw27/Adrianw27/README.md

 I'm Adrian, a third-year software engineering student from Canada.
 ## About Me
 I’m passionate about **full-stack development** and love working on projects that bring ideas to life.
-I’m also deeply interested in **cloud technologies, AI, and machine learning**, and I enjoy exploring how they can be applied to solve real-world problems.
+I’m deeply interested in **cloud technologies, AI, and machine learning**, and I enjoy exploring how they can be integrated with embedded systems to solve real-world problems.
-Always curious and eager to learn, I’m constantly building, experimenting, and growing my skillset.

 ## Skills
 ### Languages
 ---